 For Dr. Wheless, DIACOMIT is one of the first

-after confirming a Dravet
+medications he considers after confirming a Dravet

 diagnosis, especially for patients experiencing frequent convulsive seizures.